BenDonovan2002/Pong-/readme.md

 3. Navigate into the build directory

-4. Run the resulting executable to start the game.
+4. Run the ./Pong executable to start the game.

 ## License